Valentino, Italian haute couture ‘emperor’ who painted fashion red, dies at 93

 Within minutes of the announcement, memories of the elegant and tanned designer began to flood social media.

-“Today, we lost a true maestro who will forever be remembered for his art,” wrote Donatella Versace on Instagram.
+“Today, we lost a true maestro who will forever be remembered for his art,” wrote fellow Italian fashion designer Donatella Versace on Instagram.

 The cause of death was not immediately known.